 Vendor is subject to the provisions of the 1991 Ethics Reform Act (8-13-100, et seq, South Carolina Code of Laws, 1976, as amended).
 Under this Act, City employees are prohibited from accepting anything of value from any person.
 "Anything of value" includes, but is not limited to, lodging, transportation, entertainment, food, meals, beverages, money, gifts, honorariums, discounts and interest-free loans.

-Who to call for Disaster Recovery Procurement Assistance relating to CDBG funding:
+Who to call for Disaster Recovery Procurement Assistance:

-General Inquiries - 803.545.3470
+General Inquiries - (803) 545-3470: